 With cryptocurrencies such as bitcoin becoming more popular and used by an increasing number of people, many Australians are now wondering about the possible tax implications it may have.
-Tax rules can be difficult to fully understand, and especially with regards to cryptocurrencies which is a very new phenomenon.
+Tax rules can be difficult to fully understand, and especially with regards to cryptocurrencies which is a very new asset class.

 Luckily, the Australian Tax Office (ATO) has issued guidance to the taxation of bitcoin and other cryptocurrencies to help people in Australia file and report their taxes according to the law.
-This tax guide breaks down all the difficult jargon to simpler terms so that you will gain a better overview of the current tax implications.
+We have written this tax guide to break down all the difficult jargon into simpler terms so that you will gain a better overview of the current tax implications.

 In Australia, capital gains are taxed at the same rate as the marginal income tax rate.
 Refer to this page for the latest applicable income tax rates.

 Essentially, each disposal of a cryptocurrency asset can trigger a taxable event.
 This means you will need to calculate capital gains tax (CGT) each time you sell, trade, or pay for goods or services with a cryptocurrency.
-In Section 3 we will look closer at each type of disposal together with practical examples.
+We will later in this article look closer at each type of disposal together with practical examples showing the necessary calculations.

 A capital gain occurs when you sell a cryptocurrency for more than the original purchase price.
 On the other hand, if the sales price is lower than the purchase price, it is considered a capital loss.
 All values used to determine a capital gain or loss must be in Australian dollars at the time when the transaction happened.